MikalStha/atm/README.md

 9. If a requested withdrawal cannot be met the amount of money remaining is unchanged

-##### Implements Optional Feature Set

-1. Data is persisted (in a H2 in memory database which can be swapped for permanent persistence for other environments by configuration.)
+10. Data is persisted (in a H2 in memory database which can be swapped for permanent persistence for other environments by configuration.)

 ##Technologies